 There are NA beers that taste great.
 They offer a healthy alternative to traditional beer without sacrificing quality.
-Flavorful, complex, refreshing, it’s beer at 0.5% ABV or less.
+Flavorful, complex, and refreshing, it’s beer at 0.5% ABV or less.
+Here are some of our favorites:

 Athletic Brewing is leading the NA beer scene, at least in terms of flavor.
 They only brew NA beer and their focus is reflected in their products.
 They are passionate about producing healthy and flavorful alternatives to traditional beer.